Glue the fall leaves to make a fun art activity.

 - Test out the glue to double-check it is ready.

-It’s likely our children will abandon ship if they don’t have a glue that works.
-Taking the time to test out the glue first will help build momentum in the fall activity.
+Our children will likely abandon ship if they don’t have a glue that works.
+Taking the time to test out the bond first will help build momentum in the fall activity.

 If you cannot get your glue to work correctly, grab a glue stick, and don’t look back.
 You can always try this activity at a later date with liquid glue.

 Gluing is a fine motor activity that improves hand strength.
-We want to spend plenty of time making hands stronger so that children are ready to form letters, tie shoes, and button clothes.
+We want to spend plenty of time strengthening hands so that children can form letters, tie shoes, and button clothes.
+When fall leaves aren’t available, try gluing colored noodles.

 You can read more about pencil grip and why fine motor activities are important here.